Djoser: Construction projects

-His most famous monument was his step pyramid, which entailed the construction of several mastaba tombs one over another.
-These forms would eventually lead to the standard pyramid tomb in the later Old Kingdom.
+His most famous monument was his step pyramid, which was begun as a square mastaba and rises in a series of distinct "steps".
+This form would eventually lead to the standard pyramid tomb in the later Old Kingdom.
 Manetho, many centuries later, alludes to architectural advances of this reign, mentioning that "Tosorthros" discovered how to build with hewn stone, in addition to being remembered as the physician Aesculapius, and for introducing some reforms in the writing system.
 Modern scholars think that Manetho originally ascribed (or meant to ascribe) these feats to Imuthes, who was later deified as Aesculapius by the Greeks and Romans, and who corresponds to Imhotep, the famous minister of Djoser who engineered the Step Pyramid's construction.

 Some fragmentary reliefs found at Heliopolis and Gebelein mention Djoser's name, and suggest he commissioned construction projects in those cities.
 Also, he may have fixed the southern boundary of his kingdom at the First Cataract.
 An inscription known as the Famine Stela and claiming to date to the reign of Djoser, but probably created during the Ptolemaic Dynasty, relates how Djoser rebuilt the temple of Khnum on the island of Elephantine at the First Cataract, thus ending a seven-year famine in Egypt.
 Some consider this ancient inscription as a legend at the time it was inscribed.
 Nonetheless, it does show that more than two millennia after his reign, Egyptians still remembered Djoser.

-Although he seems to have started an unfinished tomb at Abydos (Upper Egypt), Djoser was eventually buried in his famous pyramid at Saqqara in Lower Egypt.
+Although he seems to have started an unfinished tomb at Umm El Qa'ab in Abydos (Upper Egypt), Djoser was eventually buried in his famous pyramid at Saqqara in Lower Egypt.
 Since Khasekhemwy, a pharaoh from the 2nd dynasty, was the last pharaoh to be buried at Abydos, some Egyptologists infer that the shift to a more northerly capital was completed during Djoser's time.